chartbeat-labs/wade/README.rst

 This repo contains a Vagrantfile which will bring up a development environment with the necessary Python packages.

+This repo also contains sample databases in the ``contrib`` directory.

 Things To Understand
 --------------------